Explorer reports addition

-TLDR: The LoadForge Library allows you to create reusable Python modules for Locust performance tests, enhancing consistency, speed, and reliability by centralizing helper functions and reducing copy-paste errors.
+TLDR: The LoadForge Library enables creating reusable Python modules to streamline Locust tests, promoting consistency, speed, and reliability by centralizing helper functions which can be easily imported and auto-synced across various projects and teams.

 Writing the same Python helpers across multiple Locust tests is brittle and slow.
 The Library lets you create shared Python modules—small, reusable functions you can import across all your tests—to keep your performance suite DRY and consistent.